Greek banks to get brief reprieve before overhaul

 Key elements for such an overhaul can be found in an agreement between euro zone leaders and Greek Prime Minister Alexis Tsipras that was voted through by reluctant Greek lawmakers early on Thursday.

-The agreement spells out a framework with up to 25 billion euros ($27 billion) earmarked for recapitalising banks, "decisive action" on loans in danger of non-payment and "eliminating any possibility for political interference".
+The agreement spells out a framework with up to 25 billion euros ($27 billion) earmarked for recapitalizing banks, "decisive action" on loans in danger of non-payment and "eliminating any possibility for political interference".

 Under the deal, Greece must adopt tough European rules from next week for restructuring failing banks, paving the way for closures or mergers of weak banks with stronger rivals in Greece.